neondatabase/neon/docs/synthetic-size.md

 ## Terms & assumptions

-- logical size is the size of a database *at a given point in time*.
+- logical size is the size of a branch *at a given point in time*.
 It's the total size of all tables in all databases, as you see with "\l+" in psql for example, plus the Postgres SLRUs and some small amount of metadata.
 NOTE that currently, Neon does not include